porjotooon/htn-fe-assessment/README.md

 I have come to appreciate even more about the fact of having designers in my teams when I previously worked in my past internships.
 Any folks who happen to be reading this and also happen to be involved with designing products, you folks are absolutely amazing. 😎

-On to the fourth challenge - I wanted to take the extra mile by adding in sparkles ✨, inspired by Josh Comeau's work.
+On to the fourth challenge - I wanted to go the extra mile by adding in sparkles ✨ on the event name, inspired by Josh Comeau's work.
 I reused a lot of the components and util functions, namely: `use-prefers-reduced-motion`, `use-random-interval`, `Sparkles`, and logic he had used to implement this nifty cool feature.
 I initially thought it woudn't require many additional changes - I was pretty wrong in thinking that...too late to go back now 😵‍💫
 That messed things up a little with the modal it seems, where the event name flows into the modal where it is show casing related events.